In this article, I’ll describe the best ways to use your JetBlue points that will give you the highest value rewards.

 Collecting JetBlue TrueBlue Points

 There are a few different options available to earn JetBlue points.
-The most conventional way to earn JetBlue points is through flying, but you’ll be able to earn a more points a lot quicker through various credit cards.
+The most conventional way to earn JetBlue reward points is through flying, but you’ll be able to earn a more points a lot quicker through various credit cards.
 Below are all of the credit cards you can use to earn JetBlue points.